firefly-oss/common-platform-reference-master-data/README.md

 11. **Consent Catalog**: Catalog of consent types that can be given by users
 12. **Title Master**: Title prefixes (Mr., Mrs., Dr., etc.) used in addressing individuals
 13. **Relationship Type Master**: Types of relationships between entities (Beneficiary, CEO, etc.)
+14. **Notification Message Catalog**: Catalog of notification messages that can be sent to users based on events, with support for localization, template variables, and HTML templates
+15. **Document Template Catalog**: Catalog of document templates that can be used for generating documents in various formats, with support for localization and template variables

 ## API Reference
 All API endpoints follow a versioned structure (e.g., `/api/v1/...`).
 The API supports standard HTTP methods (GET, POST, PUT, DELETE) for CRUD operations.